saltstack/salt/doc/topics/beacons/index.rst

 Trigger the Reactor
 -------------------

-On your minion, make and save another change to ``importantfile``.
-On the Salt master, you'll see debug messages that indicate the event was received and the ``file.copy`` job was sent.
-When you list the directory on the minion, you'll now see ``importantfile.bak``.
+On your minion, make and save another change to ``/etc/important_file``.
+On the Salt master, you'll see debug messages that indicate the event was received and the ``state.apply`` job was sent.
+When you inspect the file on the minion, you'll see that the file contents have been restored to ``important_config:
+True``.

-All beacons are configured using a similar process of enabling the beacon, writing a reactor SLS, and mapping a beacon event to the reactor SLS.
+All beacons are configured using a similar process of enabling the beacon, writing a reactor SLS (and state SLS if needed), and mapping a beacon event to the reactor SLS.

 Writing Beacon Plugins
 ======================